Don’t Go Breaking Your Heart by Good Health

 Heart vortex

-Centuries ago, Leonardo Da Vinci observed and sketched the spiralling of blood as it moved through the heart.
-Heart muscle contracts in a spiralling motion, vortexing the blood leaving the right ventricle.
+Centuries ago, Leonardo Da Vinci observed and sketched the spiraling of blood as it moved through the heart.
+Heart muscle contracts in a spiraling motion, vortexing the blood leaving the right ventricle.
 The blood is then oxygenated by the lungs and sent back to the left side of the heart to be vortexed again before entering the systemic circulation.
-This energises the water in the blood, which Dr Pollack’s team showed helps to create EZ water against the hydrophilic lining of the aorta and throughout the cardiovascular system.
+This energises the water in the blood, which Dr. Pollack’s team showed helps to create EZ water against the hydrophilic lining of the aorta and throughout the cardiovascular system.
 The electrical charge that this creates may be helping to propel the blood around the body.
-EZ water has been shown to act like a barrier and stop anything but very small, ionic minerals getting through, and this may also help protect the glycocalyx and the endothelium (vessel walls).
+EZ water has been shown to act like a barrier and stop anything but very small ionic minerals from getting through, and this may also help protect the glycocalyx that lines and protects the endothelium (vessel walls).

 Spiritually, a vortex is considered as the place where all your desires are, waiting to be made manifest.
 Johann Wolfgang von Goethe said, “What is uttered from the heart alone will win the heart of others to your own.”
 Goethe also asserted that, “A man sees in the world what he carries in his heart.”
-So, your life can be heaven or hell, depending on what you feel in your heart or what you perceive to be the truth – how you perceive the world is what is offered back to you.
-And, in turn, how you perceive what is coming to you determines your level of stress.
-Stress is a major cause of heart problems, so keeping your stress low is key.
-Additionally, EZ water supports the reduction of oxidative stress in the body.
+So, your life can be heaven or hell, depending on what you feel in your heart or what you perceive to be the truth—basically, how you perceive the world is what is offered back to you.
+And, in turn, how you perceive what is or isn’t coming to you determines your level of stress, and stress is a major cause of heart problems.
+Additionally, EZ water supports the reduction of oxidative stress in the body, and sunlight generates feel-good chemicals.
+The body does not differentiate between different forms of stress: stress is stress.
+Perhaps, there we can start to see the convergence of science and spirituality…

 Other heart helpful hints

 • Keep your metabolism healthy.
 Heart health and a flexible metabolism are closely linked.
-Recent studies are showing that metabolic markers are much better predictors of heart disease risk than low-density lipoprotein (LDL).
+Recent studies are showing that metabolic markers are much better predictors of heart disease risk than low-density lipoprotein (LDL), which is now being looked at as a very poor predictor.

 • No need to fear animal fats.
 The diet-heart hypothesis, which points the finger at saturated fat and cholesterol, has never been proven and has, in fact, been disproven time and time again.
-Animal fats are the only place you will find bioavailable omega 3 fatty acids.
-See “Fats are either saturated or unsaturated; know the difference?” and check out Nina Teicholz’s book, “The Big Fat Surprise: why butter, meat, and cheese belong in a healthy diet”.
+Animal fats are the only place you will find bioavailable omega-3 and C15 fatty acids.
+See “Fats are either saturated or unsaturated; know the difference?” and check out Nina Teicholz’s book, “The Big Fat Surprise: why butter, meat, and cheese belong in a healthy diet.”
 Additionally, a healthy heart preferentially burns fatty acids (60-90%) and ketones for fuel.

 • Avoid seed/vegetable oils.
-Far from being “heart healthy”, they are unstable and oxidise very easily, causing issues in the cardiovascular system.
+Far from being “heart healthy,” they are unstable and oxidise very easily, causing issues in the cardiovascular system.
 Evidence suggests there is no benefit in replacing saturated fat with polyunsaturated fat.
-Linoleic acid-rich oil has steadily increased in our diet over the past 100 years and heart disease has climbed in step with this.
+Polyunsaturated fatty acid and linoleic acid-rich oils have steadily increased in our diet over the past 100 years, and heart disease has climbed in step with this.

 • Keep your microbiome healthy, starting with your mouth.
 The health of your heart and oral microbial balance are closely linked.